 When creating an email creative, it is important to consider how your content will be seen by both spam filters and recipients.
 The following are guidelines that generally help with both deliverability, and with getting recipients to take action in your email.
 Note that while these suggestions are not guarantees for better results, they do generally help to improve your email.

 As far as the content of the subject line goes, try to avoid using words or phrases that are commonly associated with spam emails.
 Words like “FREE”, phrases like “Act Now!” or excessive use of characters like $ and % should be avoided where possible.
 While these may not always be viewed as spam in every instance, they can stack with other spam triggers that may exist in your email, and thus increase the chance that your email will be viewed as spam.
 It’s also a good idea to avoid using all caps for your subject line.
 If you want a good idea of practices to avoid, try checking out your own personal email spam box, and see what type of subject lines are being used.
 It's a good idea to also apply all these rules to From Lines as well.
 You can also see a list of common spam triggers here.

 Emojis are a type of character that can be useful in certain situations, but aren’t inherently good or bad.
 Adding them won’t necessarily help your campaign, but it won’t necessarily hurt it either.
 Ultimately, you want to use your discretion and decide whether or not an Emoji would be appropriate for your campaign.
 Using too many or using them without purpose can come off as obnoxious, but if you are advertising for a cruise line, a boat emoji may work well in your subject.
 Keep in mind though, that not all users will have the same Emoji support in their inbox.
 Mobile phones generally will be able to display the latest Emoji, but Outlook on Windows 7 for example has limited support, so make sure you are testing to see which Emoji will and won’t appear.

 In addition to the subject line, also be aware of what you pre-header text is.
-The pre-header, also referred to as preview text, is like a second subject line the will display after or below the subject line in a user’s inbox in most email clients.
+The pre-header, also referred to as preview text, is like a second subject line that will display after or below the subject line in a user’s inbox in most email clients.
 This is valuable space where you can give more details about what you are offering, so make sure to use it well.
 If the preview text that is showing automatically is not what you want, consider adding the text you want to the top of your creative.
 You can even hide it from the creative itself while still having it display in the preview area if you so choose.

 When a recipient opens your email, you do not want to waste any time in getting them to act.
 For this reason, you want the most important details of your email to be at the top of the creative, along with an obvious click-through to get them to your landing page.
 Most creatives are taller than they are wide, and will not be shown in their entirety without the user having to scroll, so look at your email as if you were viewing it in your inbox, and determine how much of it gets cut off.
 The line at which you have to scroll to see additional content is what we refer to as the fold.
 Is your call-to-action link still above the fold?
 If not, consider moving it higher up, or at least create an additional call-to-action link that can be seen without scrolling.
 Also keep your email focused, what is your main goal?
 If you are trying to sell a specific product, then make sure the first part of your email is all about that one product.